[Minor revision–posted 12/19/18 (replaces 10/24/16 edition)]

 PURPOSE: This Operating Policy/Procedure (OP) is intended to define the academic requirements for continuation of graduate study.

-REVIEW: This OP will be reviewed in September of even-numbered years by the Dean of the Graduate School with substantive revisions forwarded to the Graduate Council and the Provost and Senior Vice President.
+REVIEW: This OP will be reviewed in September of even-numbered years by the Dean of the Graduate School with substantive revisions forwarded to the Graduate Council, the Provost and Senior Vice President, and the Board of Regents for approval.

 1. Every student enrolled in the Graduate School, whether working toward a degree or not, is required to maintain a high level of performance and to comply fully with policies of the institution.
 The Graduate School reserves the right to place on probation or to suspend any post-baccalaureate or graduate student who does not maintain satisfactory academic standing or who fails to conform to the regulations of the university.